 To answer a question, a player must buzz in using the lockout buzzer system.
 After a question is read, players have five seconds to buzz in.

-The player that buzzes in will be recognized by the moderator in the following manner: “Seat 4.”
+The player that buzzes in will be recognized by the moderator explicitly, first by naming the school and then identifying the student.
 Only the player that is recognized is allowed to give an answer.

 Players should wait until they are recognized by the moderator before giving their answer.

-Once recognized, players have 3 seconds to provide an answer.
-If an answer is not provided within three seconds, or there is a significant delay while providing an answer, the moderator will call a “stall” and the question will be counted as incorrect.
-Prefacing remarks that do not answer a question, such as “my answer is…” will be counted as incorrect.
-Judgement calls by the moderators are final.
+Once recognized, players have approximately 3 seconds to begin providing an answer.
+If an answer is not provided within that time or there is a significant delay while providing an answer, the moderator will call a “stall” and the question will be counted as incorrect.
+Prefacing remarks that do not answer a question, such as “my answer is…” will be counted as beginning an answer.
+Judgment calls by the moderators are final.

 If a question is answered incorrectly, the team that did not provide an answer will have an opportunity to buzz in.